al3xandr3/al3xandr3.github.io/_posts/2013-06-20-data-visualization-techniques.md

 ## How to Lie with statistics

-And, more importantly, how to identify we're being lied to, with statistics
+And, more importantly, how to identify we're being lied to, with statistics.
+Take this with a grain of salt, they essencially should be look at like things to avoid doing.

 - A too precise average statistic is suspicious, normally, there's some decimal points.
 - Average can be a mean, a mode or a median
 - Testing, guarantee an adequate sample size.
 To lie just use small sample size and try many times, eventually one group will show a good result.
 - Charts without axis labels and numbering are meaningless.
 - Common sense is required while reading numbers, nevertheless.
 But is better assume reader wont really know.
 - Average of rates is not same as rates of averages, avoid the 1st.

 *Reference*

 - Book: how to lie with statistics
 - http://mathwithbaddrawings.com/2013/12/02/headlines-from-a-mathematically-literate-world/